natenka/pyneng-book-en/docs/source/book/04_data_structures/string_format.rst

     In [5]: print('{}'.format([10, 1, 1,1]))
     [10, 1, 1, 1]

 You can display the result with columns by formatting strings.
 In string formatting, you can specify how many characters are selected for the data.
 If number of characters in the data is less than number of characters selected, the missing characters are filled with blanks.

-For example, you can derive data by columns of equal width of 15 characters with right side alignment:
+For example, you can allign data in columns of equal width of 15 characters with right side alignment:

 .. code:: python